 Trucks, truck drivers, and trucking companies are vital parts of the U.S. economy.
 Among other things, they play a significant role in transporting materials and products purchased and enjoyed by consumers on a daily basis.
 They are also responsible for a significant amount of destruction.
 According to recent U.S. Government data, 1 person will die and 9 will be injured on U.S. roadways in an accident involving a large truck (over 10,000 lbs. gross vehicle weight) every 2.4 hours.

-The overwhelming majority of those who die or are injured will not be in the truck.
-If you have suffered harm in a truck accident, you need a competent truck accident lawyer in Jericho.
+If you have suffered harm in a truck accident, you need a competent personal injury lawyer in Jericho who can represent your rights.
 At Friedman & Simon L.L.P. we are here to help you.
 We understand that trucking accidents differ from other types of accidents.
 We have successfully helped victims of truck accidents and understand what needs to be done.

 Common Causes of Truck Accidents

 The Federal Motor Carrier Safety Administration (FMCSA) regulates the hours of service for interstate truck drivers.
 Present regulations allow drivers to be on duty for up to 11 hours in a 14-hour period.
 The minimum time off between periods is 10 hours.
 Drivers are required to record and maintain logs of their hours of duty.
 The National Highway Traffic Safety Administration (NHTSA) estimates that truck driver fatigue contributes to 40 percent of truck accidents.
 According to a recent study by the U.S. Department of Transportation, there is a consistent increase in crash probability as driving time increases, with the highest odds being in the 11th hour of driving.
 The study found that breaks from driving time reduced crash odds by 32-51 percent.